joelkoz/Map4J/README.md

 This project is still a work in progress.
 See the "src/examples/java" directory for a working code example.

+For a complete application framework that uses Map4J, see [Nav4J](https://github.com/joelkoz/Nav4J)

 ## Background

 This project is heavily influenced by the original jmapviewer project from the OpenStreeMaps group.
 The tile